sudhaveturi/VAZQUEZ_etal_GENETICS_2016/README.md

 **Data**.
 The code assumes that the user has saved in the file `OMIC_DATA.rda` the objects that contain the phenotypic information, clinical covariates, and omic information.
 The code assumes that the file `OMIC_DATA.rda` contain the following objects:

- •	XF: an incidence matrix with clinical covariates.
+ •	`XF`: an incidence matrix with clinical covariates.

- •	Xge: an incidence matrix with gene expression.
+ •	`Xge`: an incidence matrix with gene expression.

- •	Xmt: an incidence matrix with methylation values at various sites
+ •	`Xmt`: an incidence matrix with methylation values at various sites

- •	y: a vector with the response, in this case a 0/1 where 0 denotes alive.
+ •	`y`: a vector with the response, in this case a 0/1 where 0 denotes alive.

 The code below assumes that all the predictors were edited by removing outliers and predictors that did not vary in the sample, transformed and imputed (i.e., no NAs in predictors) if needed.